Travel Rule

 As an AUSTRAC regulated entity, HardBlock is obliged to comply with all regulations.
 As of the 1st July 2026, HardBlock is required to implement the travel rule.

 Specifics of the travel rule can be found on AUSTRAC's website here.
 In short, as the Bitcoin in your HardBlock is considered a custodial wallet, we have obligations when users send from their HardBlock account to other custodial wallets, including providing information which will allow the transaction to be traced.
 Sending to non-custodial wallets can continue without the requirement for sending travel rule information.
+Receiving Bitcoin into your HardBlock account is also subject to the same rules - receiving from a custodial source would require the sender to provide us with your travel rule information, whereas receiving from your self-custodial wallet does not.

 Here are some examples of sending from your HardBlock account to another custodial wallet: